 Posted on October 1, 2010December 9, 2017 by Linda Moulton HoweGobekli Tepe: 12,000 Years Old and Rewriting Human History “This time what came first was the temple and then the city.” - Klaus Schmidt, Ph.D., German Archaeological Institute 12,000-year-old circles of limestone columns weighing from 7 to 15 tons or more have been excavated in Gobekli Tepe, Turkey, about 6 miles southeast of Urfa.
 Older than Egypt, Sumeria and Stonehenge, 40 standing T-shaped columns have so far been uncovered in four circles 98 feet (30 meters) in diameter.
 Only 5% of the temple complex in repeating circles has been uncovered.
 Ground-penetrating radar indicates there are 250 more pillars in circles extending over another 25 acres of the 30-acre ancient site.
 Image © 2008 by Haldun Aydingun.
 Ground-penetrating radar surveys indicate there might be at least 250 more standing stones in 18 still-buried circles.
 Finely honed reliefs and some 3-dimensional sculptures on the limestone columns depict boars, foxes, lions, birds, snakes, scorpions, vultures, reptiles, humans and other figures.
 Illustration © by Die Beweise.
-Subscribe now to read this report.
+Click here to subscribe and get instant access to read this report.
+Click here to check your existing subscription status.
 Existing members, login below: Username or E-mail Password Remember Me Forgot Password Login © 1998 - 2018 by Linda Moulton Howe.All Rights Reserved.